Will Benson Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.55 team ERA ranks 23rd among all MLB pitching staffs.
+- The Pirates' 4.58 team ERA ranks 23rd across all league pitching staffs.

-- Pirates pitchers combine to give up 126 home runs (1.1 per game), the seventh-fewest in the league.
+- The Pirates surrender the seventh-fewest home runs in baseball (127 total, 1.1 per game).

+- Jackson makes his first start of the season for the Pirates.

 © 2023 Data Skrive.
 All rights reserved.